 – Program of Priestly Formation, §25

 In a four-year program of preparation, the Church distinguishes four necessary dimensions of formation: human, spiritual, intellectual and pastoral.
 Yet, as Pastores Dabo Vobis underscores, these dimensions are facets of a single program of priestly formation, leading to the goal of ordained priestly ministry in the Church.
-In addition, some seminarians may return to Theological College after ordination for the “fifth-year option” to earn their S.T.L. degree from The Catholic University of America’s School of Theology and Religious Studies.
+In addition, some seminarians may return to Theological College after ordination for the “five-year option” to earn their S.T.L. (or a “six-year option” J.C.L.) degree from The Catholic University of America’s School of Theology and Religious Studies.